IgorNadj/visual-processing-test/README.md

 Test process:
-Each test consists of 16 sessions!! <-- cut this down to 4?
+Each test consists of 16 sessions!! <-- we cut this down to 4 (4 max, we have 40 templates without repetition)

 One session consistes of:
 1. before block (test)